wu-warren/Benign-Overfitting-Robustness-Tradeoff/README.md

 Adversarial accuracy as a function of ε for models trained with different regularization strengths λ.

 **Observations:**
-- Unregularized models fail rapidly as ε increases despite perfect training accuracy.
+- Unregularized MLP models fail rapidly as ε increases despite perfect training accuracy.
-- Increasing λ significantly slows the degradation of adversarial accuracy.
+- Increasing λ slows the degradation of adversarial accuracy.
 - Excessive regularization eventually harms both clean and adversarial performance.

-The synthetic setting isolates the **fundamental trade-off** between interpolation, robustness, and regularization strength.
+The synthetic setting isolates the fundamental trade-off between interpolation, robustness, and regularization strength.

 ---